Chapter 4: Construction Details, Section 19: Earthwork

-- Observe compaction testing to ensure it complies with contract requirements.
+- Observe compaction testing to verify that it complies with contract requirements.
 Advise testing personnel of the specific limits of the testing area.

 - If the contractor chooses to excavate basement material to facilitate compaction, examine the underlying material before the area is backfilled.
 Decide whether the layer of material below the excavated basement material should be compacted.
 In general, if sufficient loose material exists to allow settlement of subsequent layers, order compaction of the underlying material by change order.

-To attain the required compaction, ensure that the contractor sufficiently dries material that contains excessive moisture.
-Also, ensure that the resulting embankment is firm and stable.
+To attain the required compaction, make sure that the contractor sufficiently dries material that contains excessive moisture.
+Also, make sure that the resulting embankment is firm and stable.